alpaka-group/llama/docs/pages/introduction.rst

 Kokkos's views or the proposed `std::mdspan <http://wg21.link/p0009r10>`_).

 Let's consider an example.
-It is well-known that accessing complex data in a struct of array (SoA) manner is most of the times faster than array of structs (AoS):
+Accessing structural data in a struct of array (SoA) manner is most of the times faster than array of structs (AoS):

 .. code-block:: C++